 - Your prior professional experiences

-6. School of Health Studies Application (upload to "other document" in WedAdMIT)
+6. College of Health Sciences Application (upload to "other document" in WedAdMIT)

 7. Graduate Assistantship Application (this application is not required unless the applicant is interested.
 Please indicate "yes or no" in the portal if you want to apply for a GA position)